Throughout our history, artists and filmmakers

 Back Row - Muriel Scott-Smith, Britta Jarvis, Kringen Henein

-Mary Partington, Carol Bell Thompson, Mary Wilkinson, Linda Douglas
+Partington, Carol Bell Thompson, Mary Wilkinson, Linda Douglas

 Not Pictured: